winnermicro/wm_iot_sdk/docs/en/component_guides/AT/index.rst

      - Run commands without user-defined parameters

 -  Not every AT command has the four types of commands mentioned above.
--  AT commands are case-sensitive and must be in uppercase letters.
 -  Input parameters in the command, currently only string parameters and integer parameters are supported.
 -  The parameters within the angle brackets < > cannot be omitted.
 -  The parameters within square brackets [ ] can be omitted, and default values will be used when omitted.
 For example, when running the command :ref:`AT+CWJAP <cmd-JAP>` , some parameters are omitted: